flutter/website/src/content/ui/adaptive-responsive/capabilities.md

 or some other criteria.

-For policy implementation, you can use compile time, run time, or whether the app is backed by a
+For policy implementation, you can use compile time, run time, or Remote Procedure Call (RPC) backed implementations.
-Remote Procedure Call (RPC).

 Compile-time policy checks are good for platforms where the preference is unlikely to change and where